About the Panel

 Make the translations available to National Spiritual Assemblies and Publishing Trusts, on request.

-The Panel is currently composed of six members: Mrs. Migdalia Diez (Puerto Rico), Mrs. Malihé Sanatian (United Kingdom), Mr. Daniel Rider (Spain), Dr. Houman Motlagh (Mexico), Mrs. Leili Egea (Colombia) and Dr. Nobel Perdu (Spain) who also serves as the Secretary, or contact person.
+The Panel is currently composed of five members: Mrs. Malihé Sanatian (United Kingdom), Mr. Daniel Rider (Spain), Dr. Houman Motlagh (Mexico), Mrs. Leili Egea (Colombia) and D. Nobel Perdu (Spain) who also serves as the Secretary, or contact person.
 The Panel also draws on the efforts of professionals, academics and volunteers from around the Spanish-speaking world who are involved in the process of translating the Sacred Writings into Spanish.